mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-03-monday_afternoon_metaphlan_and_kitome.md

 ---

 ## MetaPhlAn
-### MetaPhlAn Overview

-MetaPhlAn (Metagenomic Phylogenetic Analysis) is a computational tool designed for profiling the composition of microbial communities from metagenomic sequencing data.
+•**MetaPhlAn** (Metagenomic Phylogenetic Analysis) is a computational tool designed for profiling the composition of microbial communities from metagenomic sequencing data.
 It uses a unique database of clade-specific marker genes to identify and quantify taxa within a sample, providing a high-resolution taxonomic profile.
 This makes it particularly valuable for studies exploring the diversity and abundance of microbial communities in various environments, including the human microbiome.

 #### Key Features
 - **High Specificity and Sensitivity**: MetaPhlAn focuses on using unique clade-specific markers to ensure accurate taxonomic classification, minimizing false positives common with broader marker sets.